ikuchbhi/ToyLang-Compiler/README.md

 ## Features

+> ⚠️ Note:
+> ToyLang currently supports only single-line `print`, no nested loops/blocks or `scan`, inline with the required deliverables.

 ToyLang's features and syntax are documented well in the [Project Description](/Project%20Description.pdf) file, along with a [Context Free Grammar](/CFG.md) for the same.

 ## How to Run